Canoe and Canvas: Life at the Encampments of the American Canoe Association, 1880-1910 (In press with University of Toronto Press).

-The annual meetings of the ACA are a unique site for exploring cultures of sport and leisure in late Victorian society.
-Canoe and Canvas is particularly concerned with how gender, class, and race shaped the social, cultural, and physical landscapes of the encampments.
-While there was an ever-expanding arena of opportunities for leisure and sport in the late nineteenth century, as the example of the ACA makes clear, not all were granted equal access; the majority of the campers were white, middle-class men.
-Canoe and Canvas is also concerned with understanding the broader effects of the encampments on the lives, liveliehoods, and lands of rural whites, Indigenous peoples, and Black Americans through an examination of the workers who made the events possible and the territorial imperatives of the encampments.
+A social history of sport, Canoe and Canvas is particularly concerned with how gender, class, and race shaped the social, cultural, and physical landscapes of the ACA encampments.
+Although there was an ever-expanding arena of opportunity for leisure and sport in the late nineteenth century, as the example of the ACA makes clear, not all were granted equal access.
+Most of the members of the American Canoe Association and the majority of the campers at the annual encampments were white, middle-class men, though white women were extended partial membership in 1882, and in 1883, they were permitted to camp on site.
+Canoe and Canvas also reveals how Black, Indigenous, and working-class people, while obscured in the historical record, were indispensable to the smooth functioning of these events through their labour.